cast-org/figuration/docs/4.0.0-alpha.5/components/navs.md

 ---
 layout: docs
 title: Navs
+description: Create grouped navigation controls in various visual layouts.
 group: components
 ---

-Navigation share general markup and styles, from the base `.nav` class to the active and disabled states.
-Swap modifier classes to switch between each style.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

+Navigation share general markup and styles, from the base `.nav` class to the active and disabled states.
+Swap modifier classes to switch between each style.

 ## Regarding Accessibility